ilyanaDev/ilyanaDevBlog/src/pages/about/index.md

 You can follow me on Twitter [@ilyanaDev](https://twitter.com/ilyanaDev).

 In addition to computer science and aerospace engineering, I am also interested in documentary filmmaking.
-If that sounds interesting to you, be sure to take a look at my documentary, [*Up and Down the Years*](https://upanddowntheyears.com/), with tells the story of the Donauschwaben, a group of ethnic Germans expelled from their homelands in southeastern Europe following World War II.
+If that sounds interesting to you, be sure to take a look at my documentary, [*Up and Down the Years*](https://upanddowntheyears.com/), which tells the story of the Donauschwaben, a group of ethnic Germans expelled from their homelands in southeastern Europe following World War II.